 Through significant subsidy from the dioceses, congregational teams of up to three people are able to attend the week-long session for the flat fee of $900, including all materials, meals, accommodations, and more.
 Essentially, this offer is “buy one, get two free!”

 Additional team members are, of course, welcome; each additional member adds $900.

 Due to the larger fee associated with this event, we will not be processing payments on the registration form.
 After you register, you will receive an invoice for your team from The Episcopal Diocese of Eastern Michigan (they’re handling the income/expenses for CCD), which will be payable by credit card or check.

-Congregational development is the development of congregations of all sizes and locations into more faithful, healthy and effective communities of faith that are:
+Congregational development is the development of congregations of all sizes and locations into more faithful, healthy, and effective communities that are:

 The Rev. BJ Heyboer